Asaadziad/MANAGE-U/README.md

 # Features

-- Create new tasks with a description and due date
+- Create new tasks with a description
 - Edit and delete existing tasks
 - Mark tasks as complete
-- View a list of all tasks, sorted by due date
+- View a list of all tasks

-- Installation
+# Installation

-- To use this app, clone the repository and open the index.html file in your browser.
+To use this app, clone the repository and open the index.html file in your browser.
 No additional setup is required.

 # Usage